Protecting Yourself From Cyber Crime

 Optical identification tools provide a solid workaround for people who are concerned their long pass-phrases will one day lock them out of their own computers.

 Keating says biometric fingerprint readers, which now come standard with higher-end machines, can also be added as an aftermarket accessory.
 “Let’s say you put in this crazy-long password about something funny your kid said at Disneyland, and then after that to get into your computer you’re swiping your finger,” he says.
-“We call it single sign in.”
+“We call it a single sign in.”

 Don’t worry, though.
-Just because your fingerprint is in your computer, that doesn’t mean a hacker can then steal it.
+Just because your fingerprint is on your computer, that doesn’t mean a hacker can then steal it.
 The better technology immediately converts the scan into a mathematical algorithm, which cannot be reversed into an image.

 Security needs are largely dictated by what’s kept on a computer.
 If you use it to run a business, store files containing deal data, or sit on a corporate board, the machine should be encrypted.

-“If it’s just the family pictures and you’re not doing a lot financial stuff, you don’t have to worry about encryption yet,” says Keating.
+“If it’s just the family pictures and you’re not doing a lot of financial stuff, you don’t have to worry about encryption yet,” says Keating.
 “Just get that long password and the fingerprint reader.”

 The upside of encryption – which mathematically scrambles data on your computer so that only a person holding the right certificate can unscramble it – is that it works.
 And, that’s also its downside.
 If you encrypt, you need to ensure you have a failsafe to gain access to your password, and you also need to ensure the data are backed-up.

-You’ve likely heard about the WannaCry virus – a piece of ransomware that, back in May, used an encryption code to lock up thousands of computers worldwide.
+You’ve likely heard about the WannaCry virus – a piece of ransomware that, used an encryption code to lock up thousands of computers worldwide.
 The virus’ creators demanded money in exchange for the certificate to release the infected computers.
 The virus wreaked-havoc, and even temporarily shut down a few hospitals while IT workers scrambled to sort out their systems.
 Ahmad notes these types of attacks, have “seen a tenfold increase over the past four years.”

-Funny thing, though, says Keating is that on March 14, Microsoft released a patch to protect computers running Windows systems from just that type of attack.
+Funny thing, though, says Keating is that Microsoft released a patch to protect computers running Windows systems from just that type of attack.
 “If everyone had patched their computers, nobody would have been hacked,” he says, “but that’s not how people think.
 This problem is in its very nascent stages.”

 Hackers are always looking for what he calls “zero-day opportunities” – a fault in a piece of common software that lets them into people’s computers.
 “Vendors, when they find out about it, issue a patch that blocks them from accessing your computer that way,” he says.
 “It’s a race.
 So, if your computer hasn’t been patched in six, eight, ten months or a year, you’re going to have a problem.”